|

 MANDATORY DOCUMENTS:

-A. International Ocean Freight Bill of Lading – Ocean freight carrier's transport document.
-It shows commodity, cargo routing, consigner, and consignee information, etc. It acts as a title for exporting goods.
+A. International Ocean Freight Bill of Lading – Ocean carrier's transport document.
+It displays commodity, cargo routing, consigner, and consignee information, among others.
+It acts as a title for exporting goods.

 B.2.
-For shipping household goods and personal belongings – a Valued Packing List.
+For moving household goods and personal belongings overseas – a Valued Packing List.
 An inventory list with a value assigned to each item being shipped.

-Please note that some couriers require proforma commercial invoices for shipping household goods or personal effects from the USA.
-However, having a complete valued packing list submitted at the origin upon destination Customs request makes it easier to transfer a valued packing list into the form of a proforma commercial invoice.
+Please note that some couriers require proforma commercial invoices for moving household goods from the USA.
+However, having a complete, valued packing list submitted at the origin upon Customs' request at the destination makes it easier to transfer the valued packing list into the form of a proforma commercial invoice.

 In respect of U.S. Customs, all commercial invoices (and valued packing lists) must be in English and show: